Uzochukwu001/Red-Bull-Aviators-Virtual-Experience-Project---On-premises-Sales-Analysis/README.md

 This is a Virtual Experience Program found and completed on the Forage's website.
-It provided me the opportunity to step into the shoes of a typical Red Bull Sales Analytics team member and complete tasks that replicate the work done every day, learning how to perform sales accounts data analysis, how to communicate key trends/insights, how to close sales and how to overcome sales objections.
+It provided me the opportunity to step into the shoes of a typical Red Bull Sales Analytics team member and complete tasks that replicate the work done every day, learning how to perform sales accounts data analysis, how to communicate key trends/insights, how to close sales and also how to overcome sales objections.

 The program is self-paced and typically takes 2-3 hours to complete.
 Necessary files associated with this program were uploaded which include: